-Experts seem to agree that there are essential brain nutrients that don’t exist in plants or mushrooms.
+Experts seem to agree that essential brain nutrients don’t exist in plants or mushrooms.

 Creatine, carnosine, taurine, EPA, and DHA omega-3 (you can find the third type in plants), heme iron, and vitamins B12 and D3 are generally found naturally in foods derived from animal products.
 Among other foods, vegan food tends to contain relatively small amounts of these.

 Are you a vegan or vegetarian?
 Or are you considering becoming a vegan?
 If so, you may want to know the health benefits of a vegan diet.
 I am sure this concerns you, and you have probably seen several arguments for and against a vegan diet.
 If you want to lose weight, it is essential to understand that there is no one-size-fits-all type of diet; however, there are several advantages to such a diet.

 A vegan diet can have many health benefits, depending on how well you plan it.
 For example, a well-planned vegan diet can provide adequate protein, calcium, and vitamin B12.
 A poorly designed vegan diet, on the other hand, can leave you lacking in some essential nutrients, like omega-3 fatty acids, iron, zinc, and vitamin B12.
 A well-planned vegan diet also can be a good choice if you’re concerned about your health.
 People who eat this way face a lower risk of heart disease, strokes, cancer, and diabetes.

 The main principle of veganism is that it rejects all forms of exploitation of animals for human purposes.
 Many see A vegan lifestyle as a way to respect animals.
 Also, it protects the environment from destruction and reduces the risk of human diseases caused by eating animal-based foods.